 Its real-time reporting even provides visibility into how campaigns are performing.
 By attributing each dollar spent on mobile transactions, advertisers can measure their exact return on investment, prove that their campaigns are working and discover new ways to innovate.

-With leaders such as AppLovin and Signal paving the way for the future of real-time, cross-channel campaigns, it’s becoming easier for brands to navigate the mobile experience and capitalize on opportunities found within the palms of consumers.
+With leaders such as AppLovin and Signal paving the way for the future of real-time, cross-channel marketing campaigns, it’s becoming easier for brands to navigate the mobile experience and capitalize on opportunities found within the palms of consumers.